prrvchr/OAuth2OOo/README.md

 ![OAuth2OOo Wizard Page4 screenshot][17]

-The OAuth2.0 protocol allows the connection to resource servers, after acceptance of the connection authorization, by exchange of tokens.
+The OAuth2 protocol allows access to server resources, after accepting the connection authorization, by exchanging tokens.

 The revocation takes place in the management of the applications associated with your account.